Aldaviva/GandiDynamicDns/Readme.md

         sudo systemctl daemon-reload
         sudo systemctl enable gandidynamicdns.service
         ```

+### Container
+This program is also available in [a Docker container](https://hub.docker.com/r/d0mmi/gandidynamicdns), created and maintained by [Dommi](https://github.com/d0mmi).
+1. Follow the [repo's container usage instructions](https://github.com/d0mmi/GandiDynamicDnsDocker#usage) to pull the image and mount your `appsettings.json` file

 ## Configuration
 Open `appsettings.json` in a text editor and fill in the following values.
 Keys marked with ✴ are the most important ones to configure.